christiankay/SDC_projects_P5_vehicle_detection/writeup_template.md

 Overall 309 windows

-![alt text][image3]
+![alt text][image7]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on four scales using YUV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 At the I summed up all found car rectangles and produced a heat map based on udacity's suggestion.
 After that I applied a threshold function based on maximum heatmap values:

+Raw heat map showing all found car bounderies
+![alt text][image8]

+Threshold (line 835) applied on heat map before: max(( np.max(heat) / 2 , 2))) * 0.9
+![alt text][image9]

-Here are some example images:
+Here are some example images of the final pipeline outcome:

-![alt text][image4]
+![alt text][image10]
 ---

 ### Video Implementation

-####1.
-Provide a link to your final video output.
+#### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)
 Here's a [link to my video result](./project_video.mp4)

-####2.
-Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.
+#### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.